lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

-The KEM interface was chosen as the interface for a composite key exchange because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs.
+The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs.
 This specification uses the Post-Quantum KEM ML-KEM as specified in {{I-D.ietf-lamps-kyber-certificates}} and [FIPS.203-ipd].
 For Traditional KEMs, this document relies on the RSA-KEM construction defined in {{I-D.ietf-lamps-rfc5990bis}} and the Elliptic Curve DHKEM defined in {{I-D.ounsworth-lamps-cms-dhkem}}.

 A composite KEM allows two or more underlying key transport, key agreement, or KEM algorithms to be combined into a single cryptographic operation by performing each operation, transformed to a KEM as outline above, and using a specified combiner function to combine the two or more component shared secrets into a single shared secret.